-Refunds or credits will be provided to students who move out of their residence hall and return to their permanent residence.
-Refunds or credits for residence halls or meal plans will be calculated on a prorated basis adjusted for financial aid if appropriate.
-(Commuter meal plans will also be included.)
-Student accounts and financial aid records will be processed by the end of the spring semester for students who have moved out of campus housing.
-We appreciate your patience as this will be a manual process evaluating each student’s account.
+Grants or credits will be provided to students who move out of their residence hall and return to their permanent residence.
+Grants or credits for residence halls or meal plans will be calculated on a prorated basis (Commuter meal plans may also be included.)
+We appreciate your patience as we receive guidance on the appropriate manner in which to deliver this process.

 Please note: There will be no tuition refunds since we plan to help you finish the year strong and online!

 March 19, 2020 Fine Arts Update